-The Group has the revenue from sale of goods to 3 major customers earned by construction segment and operation and maintenance segment in the amount of Baht 232.19 million.
-(2015: 5 major customers in the amount of Baht 515.36 million).
+The Group has the revenue from sale of goods to 3major customers in the amount of Baht 187.25 million earned by construction segment and operation and maintenance segment.
+(2016: 3 major customers in the amount of Baht 232.19 million earned by construction segment and operation and maintenance segment).

-31. Financial instruments
+30. Financial instruments